valerielnd/Bike-Sharing/README.md

 [Trips by gender by weekday Tableau Link](https://public.tableau.com/shared/3R2ZXQTKJ?:display_count=n&:origin=viz_share_link)

-Male subscribers used the bike-sharing business more on Thursdays.
+Male subscribers tend to use the bike-sharing business more and specifically Thursdays.

 ## Summary